tomicooler/E46Track/raspberry/README.md

 ## Why is there a Raspberry edition?

 Unfortunately my phone (Nokia 7 plus) adds some delay (quite much, even 1+ second) periodically on the socket which makes the playback rather unpleasant.
-During my tests java.socket, java.nio, and even my Qt app produced the issue, I tried with several thread priority, etc, but I couldn't fix the issue.
+During my tests java.socket, java.nio, and even my Qt app produced the issue, I tried with several methods, changing thread priority, etc, but I couldn't fix the issue.

 Raspberry deployment would work with iPhone too.

-Most importantly, if you can't buy a WiFi OBD K+DCAN adapter, then you can fallback to the usb serial cable which is highly available in the market.
+Most importantly, if you can't find a WiFi OBD K+DCAN adapter, then you can use the widely available usb serial cable.

 ## How it is working?